kioku/claudiu-ivan.com/src/content/writing/aperture/index.md

 My recent work requires giving AI agents consistent, secure, and configurable access to external APIs.
 This led me to build **Aperture**, a command-line tool written in Rust that transforms OpenAPI specifications into executable, self-documenting API clients.
 You can find the open-source project on [**GitHub**](https://github.com/kioku/aperture).

-The challenge begins when you need an agent to perform a real-world task like checking an issue status in Sentry, creating a ticket in Linear, or querying usage metrics.
+The challenge begins when you need an agent to perform a real-world task like checking the status of an issue, creating a ticket, or querying usage metrics.
 The approach of writing ad-hoc scripts for each integration creates systemic rot in any codebase: untracked security credentials scattered across environment files, zero discoverability of available operations, brittle error handling that fails silently, and a cognitive overhead that scales linearly with each new API.
-For an automated agent that needs programmatic certainty, this is architectural quicksand.
+For an automated agent that needs programmatic certainty and proper context management, this is architectural quicksand.

 A more structured approach involves protocols like MCP (Model Context Protocol), which provides a powerful client-server architecture for connecting models to tools.
 This is an excellent solution for stateful, persistent integrations.
-However, for many tasks involving single, ephemeral API calls, the overhead of maintaining a running server process is disproportionate to the need.
+However, for many tasks involving single, ephemeral API calls, the overhead of maintaining a running server process is disproportionate to the task.

-I needed something different, a universal API adapter with the rigor of a protocol but the ergonomics and portability of a first-class CLI tool.
-The insight was to stop writing one-off clients and instead build a system that generates the client dynamically, based on the API's own blueprint.
+I needed something different, a universal API adapter with the rigor of a protocol but the ergonomics and portability of a CLI tool.
+The insight was to stop writing one-off clients and instead build a system that generates the client dynamically, based on the API's blueprint.

 ## The Blueprint and the Action

 The core philosophy of Aperture is the separation of the API's _specification_ from its _execution_.
-For almost every modern API, a machine-readable blueprint already exists in the OpenAPI specification.
+For almost every modern API, a machine-readable blueprint already exists in its OpenAPI specification.
 This document is the API's source of truth.
 Most developers see it as documentation.
-I saw it as a program waiting to be executed.
+It can be seen as a program waiting to be executed.

 Aperture works in two distinct stages:

 1. **Cataloging the API:** You point Aperture at an OpenAPI specification just once.
 It ingests the document, validates it, and transforms it into a lean, optimized binary cache.
 The API is now cataloged.
 2. **Executing a Command:** When you (or an agent) run a command, Aperture loads the cached blueprint in milliseconds.
-It knows precisely how to construct the HTTP request, which parameters are required, and crucially, how to apply the correct security credentials.
+It knows precisely how to construct the HTTP request, which parameters are required, and how to apply the correct security credentials.

 ## Security Model

-Aperture's security model has evolved significantly to solve a real-world problem: how do you use unmodified, third-party OpenAPI specifications while maintaining secure credential management?
+Aperture's security model has been designed to solve a real-world problem: how do you use unmodified, third-party OpenAPI specifications while maintaining secure credential management?

-The solution is elegant.
+The solution is quite elegant.
 Instead of requiring modifications to the OpenAPI spec itself, Aperture provides a dedicated command for secret configuration:

 ```bash
 # Configure the secret mapping once